march44/json-ld-objc/README.md

 json-ld-objc
 ============

-A port of the json-ld api and specification, based on the jason-ld java project
+A port of the json-ld api and specification

+Inspired by the jason-ld java project